-Surveys were conducted by walking north-south transects at 10-yard intervals through the Project site and 100 yards beyond the Project boundary.
-The survey techniques used during this assessment have been approved by the U.S. Fish and Wildlife Service for determining the presence or absence of the burrowing owl and desert tortoise and represents an intensive survey effort that resulted in no officially listed or federally protected species being overlooked.
+Surveys were conducted by walking north-south transects at 10-yard intervals through the Project site and 200 yards beyond the Project boundary.
+The survey techniques used during this assessment have been approved by the U.S. Fish and Wildlife Service for determining the presence or absence of the burrowing owl and desert tortoise.
+The effort represents intensive surveys that could be expected to locate any sensitive or officially listed species not covered or partially covered under the CVMSHCP Plan.

-The elevation of the Project site is approximately 963 feet above sea level.
-The only natural topographical relief consists of sand hummocks that rise from one to two feet above their base.
+The elevation of the Project site is approximately 965 feet above sea level.
+The only natural topographical relief consists of recently stabilized sand hummocks that rise from one to four feet above their base.
 The hummocks have been formed by creosote shrubs that interrupt the flow of sand carrying wind coming from the west of the Mission Creek floodplain.
 The Project specific biological assessment indicates there are no naturally occurring springs or permanent aquatic habitats in or near the Project site.
+A portion of the adjacent wash touches the undevelopable area of the property but there are no botanical indicators of a wash within project site boundaries.
+Additionally, no recent wash cuts traverse the site and levees to the immediate east currently direct runoff to the south and east.
 No blue-line stream (streams or dry washes) are shown on the U.S. Geological Survey (USGS) maps for the Project site nor are there botanical indicators of such corridors.
 The biological report states that there should be no need to obtain streambed alteration permits from state or federal agencies, and no habitat evaluation or state or federal streambed alteration permits are required.

 Soil characteristics are uniform over the entire site.
 Surface soil is composed of windblown alluvium created by persistent winds from the west.
 This process increased in intensity with the drying out of the Coachella Valley at the close of the Pleistocene epoch ending 10,000 years before present.
 Subsurface soils can be comparatively course sand with some gravel indicating periods of surface water flow in prehistoric time.
-The presence of a few widely scattered boulders also indicates past surface flows.
-Relatively undisturbed desert scrub habitat surround the project site.
+The presence of sparse and wildly scattered boulders also indicates prehistoric surface flows.

-The site may be suitable habitat for the Coachella Valley Milk Vetch, Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, and Palm Springs ground squirrel even though none of these species were detected.
+Per the Findings and Recommendation of the biological assessment, the federally endangered Coachella Valley milk vetch may occur on site as it has been found in the general region.
+The site also appears to be suitable for the Coachella Valley Jerusalem cricket and the Coachella Valley giant sand-treader cricket, even though none of these species were detected.
+The Palm Springs ground squirrel was detected within the project site boundaries.
 Each of these organisms is covered under the CVMSHCP and mitigation is provided under the plan through the payment of fees.

-No evidence was recorded of breeding migratory birds, including the western burrowing owl, a protected species and one not functionally covered under the Plan.
-The site is considered suitable habitat for the owl and owls might take up residence on site at any time.
+The burrowing owl was neither observed nor detected during the protocol-level surveys conducted.
+However, the project site is considered suitable habitat for the owl and they are known to exist in the immediate area.
+For these reasons, it is concluded that one or more owls could take up residence within site boundaries at any time.
 Based upon the recommendation of the California Department of Fish & Wildlife, a focused burrowing owl survey should be conducted not more than 30 days prior to site disturbance.
 The burrowing owl is protected in the United States by the Migratory Bird Treaty Act of 1918.
+No migratory bird species, known to nest in creosote scrub habitat in the Coachella Valley, were observed during the study or found or expected to be dependent on the site for food, shelter or nesting and no further surveys or mitigation is required for migratory birds.